Manthan Bhavsar is an Expert in web, Mobile App Development and Online Business Marketing.

 Shopify is also a SaaS platform that is well known for developing small

-.
+and medium-sized eCommerce websites.
 If you want to create a profitanble online store, Shopify is just the right platform.

 Another Magento alternative is a hosted shopping cart service named